jwbuurlage/Bulk/docs/pages/coarrays.md

 ## Slices

-Often, you need to deal with multiple elements of a coarray iamge at once.
+Often, you need to deal with multiple elements of a coarray image at once.
 For this, Bulk supports for slices.
 For example, to write to a range of elements at
 once: